 To the insurance company, you represent a big hit to their bottom line.
 From the start, they’ll be looking for ways to limit or terminate your claim.
 Insurance companies are notorious for offering less money to disabled workers who aren’t represented by an attorney.

-While you have the right to file a lawsuit on your own, if you’re considering suing your employer, the manufacture or another third party, you’ll need an experienced personal injury lawyer.
+While you have the right to file a lawsuit on your own, if you’re considering suing your employer, the manufacturer, or another third party, you’ll need an experienced personal injury lawyer.
 Only a skilled attorney can stand up to the army of corporate lawyers the other side will bring against you.

 If you or a loved one have been seriously injured on the job by faulty equipment, don’t settle for less than the full compensation you deserve.
 It costs nothing to find out the true value of your claim, and what a good personal injury attorney can do for you.